kontaktanderson/BowlingSimulator/readme.md

 cd /var/www
 php vendor/phpunit/phpunit/phpunit tests
 ```
-The test is started and should test all functions.
+The test is started and should test all functions